Couples Therapy: Reddit Edition | Reading Reddit Stories

 I feel like I'm always learning something by being around her and trying my best to indulge in her interests.

-Three months ago, I introduced her to my family, and they all seemed to like her, especially my brother, who's 20.
+Three months ago, I introduced her to my family and they all seemed to like her, especially my brother, who's 20.

-I didn't really think much of it and was happy to see them get along since I'm very close to my brother, but I've realized over time that they just fit way better with each other.
+I didn't really think much of it and was happy to see them get along since I'm very close to my brother, but I've realized over time that they just fit way better better with each other.

 They both have the same interests in movies, books, music, sports, foods, you name it.

 Although my girlfriend was hesitant at first about it, I encouraged her to go do things alone with my brother if it wasn't something I was really into.
+And they both had a great time.

 And I know just having the same hobbies sounds trivial, but it's also their personalities.